Eldrid Straume

 Eldrid Margrete Straume (1929 – 29 December 2014) was a Norwegian archaeologist.

-She hailed from Sandane.
+Straume hailed from Sandane.
 She graduated from the University of Bergen in 1956, and studied for two years in Germany.
 In 1964, she was hired as a lecturer at the University of Oslo.
 She took her doctorate degree in 1984, and specialized in the archaeology of Norway.
-She was hired as a professor at the University of Bergen in 1990, but after a few years returned to Oslo as a professor there.
+She was hired as a professor at the University of Bergen in 1990, and after a few years returned to Oslo as a professor there.
 She was a fellow of the Norwegian Academy of Science and Letters.